evmanz/evmanz.github.io/_posts/2020-08-29-winner-of-the-qualcomm-innovation-fellowship.md

 ---

-My colleague Mohamed Tarek and I won the Qualcomm Innovation Fellowship with a proposal titles "Practical Software Security on Heterogeneous System on Chips."
+My colleague Mohamed Tarek and I won the Qualcomm Innovation Fellowship with a proposal titled "Practical Software Security on Heterogeneous System on Chips."

 Only 13 teams out of 188 were selected.